dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 multiprocessing environment like module2 is.

+This foundation for a stateful paradigm in the project will be very useuful in light of resurrecting threads to their former or desired state.
+All stateful logs and manifests will be written to S3.
+Some of the current artifact logs (per pipeline artifact logs) can even be copied to S3 on a per pipeline basis if required for more advanced stateful restoration.

 #### A note on the ovarall design of this system in regards to stateful design considerations